Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Introduction

 \section{Introduction}

-In Artificial Intelligence (AI) methods, a strategy describes the general plan of an AI agent achieving short-term or long-term goals under conditions of uncertainty, which involves setting sub-goals and priorities, determining action sequences to fulfill the tasks, and mobilizing resources to execute the actions \cite{freedman2015strategy}.
-It exhibits the fundamental properties of agents' perception, reasoning, planning, decision-making, learning, problem-solving, and communication in interaction with dynamic and complex environments \cite{langley2009cognitive}.
-Especially in the field of real-time strategy (RTS) game \cite{buro2003real} and real-world implementation scenarios like robot-aided urban search and rescue (USAR) missions \cite{murphy2014disaster}, agents need to dynamically change the strategies adapting to the current situations based on the environments and their expected utilities or needs \cite{yang2020hierarchical, yang2021can}.
+A strategy is a rule used by agents to select an action to pursue goals, which is equivalent to a policy in a Markov Decision Process (MDP) \cite{rizk2018decision}.
+It exhibits the fundamental properties of agents' perception, reasoning, planning, decision-making, learning, problem-solving, and communication in interaction with dynamic and complex environments \cite{langley2009cognitive,yang2019self}.
+Especially in the field of real-time strategy (RTS) game \cite{buro2003real,yang2022game,yang2023hierarchical} and real-world implementation scenarios like robot-aided urban search and rescue (USAR) missions \cite{murphy2014disaster,yang2020needs}, agents need to dynamically change the strategies adapting to the current situations based on the environments and their expected utilities or needs \cite{yang2020hierarchical, yang2021can}.

-From a single-agent perspective, a strategy is a rule used by agents to select an action to pursue goals, which is equivalent to a policy in a Markov Decision Process (MDP) \cite{rizk2018decision}.
-More specially, in reinforcement learning (RL), the policy dictates the actions that the agent takes as a function of its state and the environment, and the goal of the agent is to learn a policy maximizing the expected cumulative rewards in the process.
-With advancements in deep neural network implementations, deep reinforcement learning (DRL) helps AI agents master more complex strategy (policy) and represents a step toward building autonomous systems with a higher-level understanding of the visual world \cite{arulkumaran2017deep}.